mikekov/font-view/README.md

 ## Build

-Run `npm build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Run `npm pack:linux` to create standalone executable.
+Run `npm run pack:linux` to create standalone executable.

+So far only Linux build has been tested.

 ## Running unit tests